Recap / Batman: The Animated Series E15 "The Cat and the Claw: Part 1"

 - Scenery Porn: Several impresesive shots of Gotham are displayed throughout the episode.

-- Songs in the Key of Lock: The keys of a piano had to be pressed in the right order — the first few bars of Beethoven's "Ode to Joy" — to open a secret door.
-Catwoman, having had piano lessons, played that out with ease and then continued... showing the hidden parts of the room.
+- Songs in the Key of Lock: The keys of a piano have to be pressed in the right order—the first few bars of Beethoven's "Ode to Joy"—to reveal a map of the Multigon "resort" site.
+Catwoman, having had piano lessons, plays that out with ease and then continues—unlocking more hidden parts of the room.

 - Terrorists Without a Cause: Red Claw's goals are never spelled out, but she's very keen on them, and for some reason causing an epidemic in Gotham will strongly advance them.